-The electric meter can putted to the first enter in the places like shops, bureau, Office, etc... where the manager to see fit.
+The electric meter can putt to the first enter in the places like shops, bureau, Office, etc...
+Where the manager to see fit

-By the practise in the apartments the electric meter are putted to the ground floor in the electric meter panel.
+By the practice in the apartments the electric meter are putted to the ground floor in the electric meter panel.